alphagov/govuk-prototype-kit-docs/docs/v13/documentation/add-change-nunjucks-components.md

 }) }}
 ```

-To remove the last radio ‘Northern Ireland’, delete this `item` including the comma before:
+To delete the last radio ‘Northern Ireland’, delete this `item` including the comma before:

  ```
  ,